Dr. Besser recommends refractive lens exchange as a better option for patients over 40 who want freedom from glasses.

 A key benefit to refractive lens exchange is the wide variety of lenses you can choose to have implanted based on your unique needs, lifestyle, and vision goals.
 Patients also have the chance to choose whether you want a high-performance implant that can reduce or eliminate the need for glasses.

-Most intraocular lenses (IOL) are made of silicone or acrylic that has been coated with a material that helps to protect the eyes from harmful ultraviolet lights, one of the key functions of a natural lens.
-The types of IOLs available include:
+Most intraocular lenses (IOLs) are made of coated silicone or acrylic, protecting the eyes from harmful ultraviolet lights, one of the key functions of a natural lens.

-Monofocal fixed-focus IOL
+Monofocal Fixed-focus IOL

-An accommodative intraocular lens is a type of monofocal lens that corrects vision at different distances by changing its position or shape inside the eye.
+This is a type of monofocal lens that corrects vision at different distances by changing its position or shape inside the eye.